manniwood/iidy/DESIGN.md

  - DELETE deletes a resource
  - HEAD is like GET that only returns headers and no body; it is used to see if a resource exists or not without the overhead of returning that resource's body

-and that influenced the API that I have now.
+and that influenced the API that I have now, where I stick to the standard HTTP verbs and stick to extra elemens in the URL to use IIDY's different capabilities.

-If this was written for a particular company rather than as a pet/learning project, it could follow the house style of that company, including any conventions it had accumulated along the way.
+If this was written for a particular company rather than as a pet/learning project, it could follow decisions/patterns that engeneering group had made around how to design REST-like APIs.

 ### Error handling considerations